 It’s the only state-of-the-art aquarium dedicated to preserving Hawaiian ocean life.
-As one of the top things to do in Maui with kids, it offers a full slate of experiences for young children and even adults that include educational displays on ocean ecology, humpback whales, and Hawaiian sea life.
+As one of the top things to do in Maui with kids, it offers a full slate of experiences for young children and adults, including educational displays on ocean ecology, humpback whales, and Hawaiian sea life.

 Tour the sea turtle sanctuary and check out the huge indoor shark tank displaying Hammerhead sharks, along with the famous Hawaiian Tako (octopus) and other rare marine life.

 4. Go Under the Sea with Atlantis Adventures

 The Atlantis submarine tour is another adventure that is perfect for families with young kids.
 You’ll descend through 100 feet of water in West Maui between the islands of Molokai and Lanai to observe ocean life.

 Between December and April, you’ll even get a chance to do whale watching as winter is prime time for the humpback whale migration.